 Jack Ma's Ant Financial may join race for Singapore digital bank licences

-While Ant didn't disclose whether it will seek a retail or wholesale licence, it will be easier for the Chinese firm to meet the conditions for the latter.
+While Ant didn't disclose if it will seek a retail or wholesale licence, it will be easier for the Chinese firm to meet the conditions for the latter.

 Singapore's efforts to open up the banking industry to technology companies comes on the heels of a similar move in Hong Kong, where Ant and Chinese competitors including Tencent Holdings obtained licences earlier this year.